kyleoliveri/Psychic-Game/README.md

 # Word Guess Game

-# This is a hangman project based in JavaScript.
+This is a hangman project written in HTML, CSS, and Javascript.
-# Press any letter to begin playing.

-# Developed by Kyle Oliveri